evyatarluv/Intelligent-Robotic-Systems/README.md

 # Intelligent Robotic Systems

-This repos consist on different implementation for intellegence systems.
+This repos consists on different implementation for intellegence systems.

 The localization algorithms Extended Kalman Filter and Monte-Carlo Localization